vprtwn/nextjs-now-firebase/README.md

 `$ touch .env`
 `$ touch .env.build`

-Add the content below to these files, filling in your Firebase keys.
+Add the content below to these 2 env files, filling in your Firebase keys.

+#### .env

 ```html
 # .env